peteroupc/html3dutil/doc/BSplineCurve.md

 <a name='BSplineCurve_split'></a>
 ### BSplineCurve#split(u)

-Splits this B-spline curve into two at the given point.
+Splits this B-spline curve into two at the specified point.

 #### Parameters